 Realistically, this is unavoidable and likely just the cost of the game.
 However, this is also where the learning starts: I do try to take each such case seriously, and think how to avoid them in the future (if possible).

 Here’s one of the learnings: sometimes I’m quite proud of a clever way of phrasing something.
 Something I write hints at something, but technically without making any concrete promises.
 Noice!

 In practice, this is often the root cause of these blow outs.
 “But… in this update you wrote X!”
 With my retort: “haha! — well, technically…”

 It doesn’t matter what you write, the only thing that matters is what people read.

-Let me link this back to what I wrote about previously (This is on You), since it equally applies here: while it’s sometimes hard to predict how a message lands, it doesn’t mean the “sender” is less responsible for the crash.
+Let’s link this back to the “No More Finger Pointing” chapter, since it equally applies here: while it’s sometimes hard to predict how a message lands, it doesn’t mean the “sender” is less responsible for the crash.
 Or, phrased more to the point:

 If people don’t hear what you intended to say — tough cookies — this is on you.